Motiva/vtkESQui/Documentation/Guide/guide_en.rst

 Generic base class for collision detection library interfaces

 This class serves as a base class for the collision detection libraries.
-Scenario object models, vtkCollisionModel_ must be assigned before process execution.
+Scenario object collision models, vtkCollisionModel_ must be assigned before process execution.
 The result of the procedure is collection of collisions, vtkCollisionCollection_, between scenario objects.

 .. image:: ../Doxygen/html/classvtkCollisionDetection__coll__graph.png
    :scale: 200%